Explore the breed's characteristics, health, and history — and find trusted breeders

 Did you know that the Giant Schnauzer was originally used as a working dog in the Bavarian and Württemberg regions of Germany, where it served as a guard dog on farms and as a herdsman?

 Giant Schnauzers are often described as dogs with strong protective behavior.
 They are territorial, intelligent and highly trainable and are suitable for many sporting activities.
-You need experienced dog owners who know how to exercise these dogs according to their type.
+They need experienced dog owners who know how to exercise these dogs according to their type.

 The Giant Schnauzer is an active dog and needs sufficient exercise and activity.
 He can be kept in the city if he is provided with enough exercise and mental stimulation.
 A garden would be ideal, but is not essential.
 When it comes to children, Giant Schnauzers are generally tolerable when properly socialized.
 Nonetheless It is important to always supervise the interaction between dogs and children.
 Giant Schnauzers can also get along with other pets, including cats, if socialized early and properly.

-| Family Friendly Loves family life and thrives in a group. | Family-oriented |
+Loves family life and thrives in a group.

-| Child Friendly Gets on well with children — with adult supervision. | With supervision |
+Gets on well with children — with adult supervision.

-| Dog Friendly Usually gets on fine with other dogs. | Generally tolerant |
+Usually gets on fine with other dogs.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Since the Giant Schnauzer is an intelligent and energetic dog, it benefits from consistent and positively reinforcing training.
 They tend to be very engaged when playing and exercising and it is important to be careful not to keep them overly busy as this can lead to stress.
 The Giant Schnauzer is suitable for various dog sports such as agility or obedience.
 It is also important that the Giant Schnauzer learns frustration tolerance and impulse control in order to be able to handle him well in everyday life.
 Balanced training that includes physical and mental activity is essential for this breed.
 As a working dog, you have to make sure that the Giant Schnauzer has a task that challenges him mentally so that he is satisfied.
 This could be nose work or search games, for example.